 In 2008 she became the Executive Assistant to the Executive Director, in 2015, the Manager for Consultation and Accommodation and finally in 2017 she was appointed to the Information Systems Officer.

-Richard Jeannotte is the in-house legal counsel for the MMS.
+Richard Jeannotte is currently the Intergovernmental Affairs Advisor, after serving as the in-house legal counsel for a number of years at the MMS.

 Richard has a dedication to ensuring the people of Gespe’gewa’gi enjoy the rights and freedoms of the territory.

 He has worked for the Secretariat for over 10 years and continues to play a key role at important government tables.